At Monarch High School, we believe in "Creating Bright Futures, One Student at a Time!"

 - MHS provides a wide range of special education services for students with special needs (significant needs, SLD specific learning disability), deaf and hard-of-hearing, and emotional and behavioral disorders.
 Students are served in the least restrictive environment.

-- TAG students are served in 40+ advanced courses in grades nine through 12, including Advanced Placement, CU Succeed, and Front Range Community College credit opportunities.
+- TAG students are served in 40+ advanced courses in grades 9 through 12, including Advanced Placement, CU Succeed, and Front Range Community College credit opportunities.
 TAG students have the opportunity to be dual-enrolled in post-secondary courses on the CU-Boulder campus.

 - MHS features a closed campus environment, modified block schedule, and late start one day a week for faculty professional development and tutor time for students.